silphid/jen/README.md

 ## Wishlist

+- Fix boolean expressions
+  - either: Assume that "false" is true and "" is false (and adjust tests accordingly)
+  - or: Support boolean and numerical variable values
 - `jen do` alone to prompt for action
 - `jen export` to list env variables
 - Reusable modules